xxehacker/xxehacker/README.md

 ### 🧐 More About Me:

-- 🔭  I’m currently working on **Hacking And Automation**
+- 🔭  I’m currently working on **Hacking and Automation**
 - 🤝  I’m looking to collaborate on making hardware projects with Raspberry Pi or Arduino.
-- 🌱  I’m currently learning Typescript and Python.
+- 🌱  I’m currently learning Bash Script and Python.
 - 👨🏻‍💻  Most of my projects are available on [Github](https://github.com/SecureAxom?tab=repositories).
 - 💬  Ask me about anything tech related, I am happy to help.
 - 📫  Feel free to ping me on [LinkedIn](https://www.linkedin.com/in/Mridupawan503/).
 - 📝  Checkout my [resume]
-- 🎉  Fun-Fact: I Think I Am Most Powerfull Hacker In The World.
+- 🎉  Fun-Fact: I Think I Am Most Powerful Hacker In The World.

 <br>